 They Aren’t Planning On Returning to Disney

 “Our Spring Break Disney World tickets were $1,646 for two days of park hopper passes and ride reservations for two adults and two kids,” says Daniel, a dad from New Jersey.
 “Our per-person cost was almost double the average ticket price at $205.75.
-Given the exorbitant cost, huge crowds, and super-long Magic Kingdom ride lines, I don’t see our family returning to Disney anytime soon.”
+Given the exorbitant cost, huge crowds, and super-long Epcot ride lines, I don’t see our family returning to Disney anytime soon.”

 A Day at Disney is Too Complicated

 In 2021, Disney World ditched its Fast Pass system after more than 20 years for the new Genie service and its paid companion Genie+.
 Most park loyalists have poorly received this change.
 66.9% report feeling they won’t get the whole Disney World experience if they don’t upgrade to Genie+ and purchase additional Lightning Lane entries to certain Disney park rides.

 They’ve Put Tickets On Sale Recently; But the Damage is Done

 Between putting their tickets on sale directly and working with their largest authorized Disney Ticket Seller Undercover Tourist on special promotions like adult tickets for the price of children’s admission, they are trying to get more people in the parks.
 However, families have already moved on to different vacation plans.
 Will their latest $1,000 back promo for Holiday packages be enough to get people in the parks?
 Only time will tell.